Project-MKAAT/backend-MKAAT/README.md

 ## Idea

+> The purpose of project is to serve APIs.
+It is the backend piece of a Full-Stack project.
+Review `api` folder in project for endpoints.

-### Visual thoughts
+### Hacks
+>

-> The Starter code should be fun and practical.
+> Change the starter code to be your own.

-- Organize with Bootstrap menu
+- Change the Bootstrap menu, find places to change Nighthawk information
+- Change the Home Page, and dress it up with ideas from your project.
 - Add some color and fun through VANTA Visuals (birds, halo, solar, net)
-- Show some practical and fun links (HREFs) like Twitter, Git, Youtube
+- Show some practical and fun links (hrefs) like Twitter, Git, Youtube
-- Build a Sample Page (Table)
+- Build a Sample Page (The table is provided as a guide to Jinja)
-- Show the project-specific links (HREFs) per page
+- Change the project-specific links page

 ### Files and Directories in this Project